-The γ -alumina was dried at 100 °C for 6 hours in order to evaporate water in the pores.
+The $\gamma$ -alumina support was dried at 100 °C for 6 hours before use.
 The alumina was impregnated with the tin precursor first.
 The tin solution was prepared by dissolving Tin (II) chloride hydrated in hot diluted hydrochloric acid to a desired amount of tin content.
-The tin and platinum loading were fixed at 0.8 and 0.4% by weight (These values, obtained from previous works, provided the highest activity and selectivity).
-The alumina was kept contacting with the impregnating solution at ambient temperature for 30 minutes and then slowly evaporated to dryness at 150 °C. During the evaporation step, the solution was continuously stirred at a low speed to obtain a uniform distribution of metal component on the alumina support.
+The alumina was kept contacting with the impregnating solution at ambient temperature and then slowly evaporated to dryness at 150 °C. During the evaporation step, the solution was continuously stirred at a low speed to obtain a uniform distribution of metal component on the alumina support.
 Then the catalyst was dried at 100 °C for 12 hours and followed by calcination at 600 °C for 6 hours in the atmospheric air with the heating rate of 5 °C/min.

 Consequently, the calcined catalyst was impregnated again with platinum and lithium, respectively.
-The platinum and lithium solutions were prepared from the dissolution of $H_2PtCl_6.xH_2O$ and LiNO3, respectively, in water.
+The platinum and lithium solutions were prepared from the dissolution of H2PtCl6.xH2O and LiNO3, respectively, in water.
 And the reimpregnated catalyst was dried and calcined under the same condition as for the impregnation of tin.

-The concentration of lithium in the impregnating solution was adjusted to yield the final catalyst containing lithium from 0.05 to 1.5% by weight (Li/Pt ratios of 0.125, 1, 2, 2.5 and 3.75).
+The concentration of tin and platinum in the impregnating solution being adjusted to yield a final catalyst containing from 0.20 to 1.00 wt% of tin and 0.40 wt% of platinum (0.5, 1.0, 1.5, 2.0 and 2.5 Sn/Pt ratio).
+The concentration of lithium in the impregnating solution was selected to yield final catalysts containing 0.40 wt% of lithium.